 How will I know if Baby is catching a cold?

 There are several common cold symptoms to watch for if you’re worried about Baby getting sick.
-He will probably be fussier than normal, but that can be a hard symptom to pin down.
-If the change in Baby‘s behavior is accompanied by a resistance to food, a runny nose, or even a slight temperature rise (below 100.4 degrees F, or 38 C), odds are that Baby has officially contracted his first infant cold.
+They will probably be fussier than normal, but that can be a hard symptom to pin down.
+If the change in Baby‘s behavior is accompanied by a resistance to food, a runny nose, or even a slight temperature rise (below 100.4 degrees F, or 38 C), odds are that Baby has officially contracted their first infant cold.
 If Baby seems congested for longer than the duration of a cold, or starts to have colds often, it could be a sign of reflux.
 However, if your child is under 3 months of age and develops a fever (100.4 degrees F or 38 C or more) you should call a pediatrician immediately or go to the emergency department, as this could signify a serious infection.

 How does the common baby cold run its course?

-During the first 3 days, his symptoms will become more pronounced, particularly the flow of clear, thin mucus.
+During the first 3 days, their symptoms will become more pronounced, particularly the flow of clear, thin mucus.
 By day 4, Baby should start to show some signs of recuperation such as a renewed appetite and slightly thicker and yellowing mucus.
 However, Baby may develop a cough, which might make sleeping difficult.
 This will gradually improve itself too, but altogether, it can take as long as a week or more for babies to completely shake their cold symptoms.

 How can I help Baby feel better?